Baroque (video game): Additional media

 A manga based on the game's universe, Baroque: Ketsuraku no Paradaimu, (Note: (BAROQUE 欠落のパラダイム)) was written by Shinshuu Ueda and serialised in Monthly GFantasy and were published in three volumes by Square Enix from March 2001 to March 2002.
 The manga was later reprinted in two volumes by Reissue Dot-Com in January and March 2017.

 An online game based on Baroque was also announced as being in production for a release between 2005 and 2006, though no further information was released.
 The remake was adapted into a first-person shooter format and retitled Baroque FPS, releasing for iOS on December 26, 2011.

+A 3D top-down action platforming game BAROQUE ~ Become a Meta-Being was released on January 24, 2022 for both iOS and Android devices.
+The game is a free spin-off and follows the story of a human who reincarnated as a meta-being called Grue, after mankind's collapse due to the Great Heat.
+Players guide Grue through the ever-changing Neuro Tower with gameplay similar to Frogger.
+BAROQUE ~ Become a Meta-Being ~ Revive is a updated version released for Steam and Nintendo Switch on December 17, 2025 with the original gameplay and new features such as a brand-new Countdown Mode with the challenge is seeing how far the player can go with the ability to respawn upon death with different rewards from those in Original Mode.
+A new camera option, Another View, has also been added to allow players to switch from the top-down Normal View to a dynamic, close-up perspective.
+Other improvements include interface adjustments, music, graphics, and controls.

 Reception

 Baroque received mixed reviews, with a combined score on GameRankings of 53% for the Wii version and 58% for the PS2 version.
 The most common complaint focused on the game's extreme difficulty curve.
 RPGFan explained "...it is not for everyone.
 Only those who truly appreciate rogue-like RPGs will be able to get the most enjoyment out of it."

 Daemon Hatfield of IGN felt that while Baroque had a "unique" concept, it lacked direction.
 Hatfield criticized the game concept as "convoluted" and rated the game "5.4".
 GameSpots Lark Anderson described it as "[a] fiendishly difficult, randomly generated dungeon crawler that at times can be an incredible work of interactive fiction, and at other times, a muddled mess."
 Anderson praised the variety of items and weapons, and the "strong and compelling" story, but thought the unconventional, deliberately unclear method of storytelling and lack of an introduction made it difficult for the player to care about it.